cyt1208/Automatical-Kidney-Segmentation/README.md

 ## 4. Some Notes
 1. Run `Rough Segmentation.py` to start the project.
 Change the input in the `main` function.
 2. The name of input CT scans must be like `##.Seq##.Ser##.Img##`, `##` is the number.
 It should be *SetNum.SequenceNum.SeriesNum.ImageNum*.
 The format can be any image format but `.dcm` is preferred for further medical analysis.
+3. The first and last numbers of slices where left and right kidneys exist should be known.
+This information is provided by physicians.